MiguelCastillo/Brackets-InteractiveLinter/README.md

 Features
 ===================
 * Real time feedback
-* Plugin system that runs the plugins in a worker thread for great performance
+* Plugin system that runs plugins in a worker thread
 * Supports traversing up the directory tree to load the most appropriate linter settings file
 * Let's you provide default linter settings that get mixed in with project specific ones.
 Reduce duplication!
 * Configure the linter settings file that gets loaded.
 Maybe you want to load jshintrc.json instead of .jshintrc